 - Control Panel and Dashboard Experience: Dashboard.

-- Installation of Apps and CMSs (WordPress, Joomla, etc.): One click install for most CMSs and popular apps.
-Squarespace has knowledge base articles explaining how to install most supported integrations.
+- Installation of Apps and CMSs (WordPress, Joomla, etc.): One-click install for most CMSs and popular apps.
+Squarespace has knowledgebase articles explaining how to install the most supported integrations.

 Do We Recommend Squarespace?